 - Organized drag races are fueled by social media and popular culture to the point that structured rings are popping up all over the U.S., including in Kentucky.
 Their secretly organized events involve numerous vehicles, multiple races, many race courses, and “lookouts” as far as a mile away who watch for law enforcement.
 Not long ago, almost 20 drivers and fellow participants were busted for street racing in Louisville — all but one of them under 21.

 Willfully Reckless Street Racers Deserve Their Punishment

-If you or a loved one has been injured or killed in a traffic accident where illegal street racing may have been involved, the experienced legal team at Eastern Kentucky’s Billy Johnson Law Firm can help.
+If you have been hurt or a loved one has been injured or killed in a traffic accident where illegal street racing may have been involved, the experienced legal team at Eastern Kentucky’s Billy Johnson Law Firm can help.
 We are committed to seeking full financial recovery for those who have been hurt by drivers who choose to ignore the law and risk lives by racing in our community’s streets and highways.
 In addition to paying for their crimes when street racers injure or kill Kentucky citizens, they also deserve to pay for the injuries, damages and losses their willful negligence causes their victims.
-Contact us toll free at 606-437-4488 or fill out our online form to arrange a free consultation.
+Contact us toll free at (606) 437-4488 or fill out our online form to arrange a free consultation.
 If we don’t collect, you don’t pay.

 FREE Case Consult